Skip to main content

 DIY Harlequin Dresser makeover!

-Want to see the before?
-The hardware had been updated less than 5 years ago… and check out the cat underneath…
+The knobs had been updated less than 5 years ago… and check out the cat underneath…

 Before - My Baby Dresser

-The 3 colors I was sent were:
+The 3 colors I was sent for this old dresser tutorial were:

 RDS Brush and Stencil Creme